GXiang314/GXiang314/README.md

 ### ⚙️ **Backend Engineer**

-📍 Currently studying National Taichung University of Science and Technology
+📍 Graduated in 2025 with a Bachelor’s degree in Information Management, National Taichung University of Science and Technology

 🌱 I believe in the power of continuous learning and strive to uplift others through mentorship and collaboration.